3.1 Student-centred education

 Figure 36: Motivation continuum Ryan & Deci

 If you set a challenging learning environment, some students will have problems with the freedom offered.
 Some students are not used to make decisions independently.
 These students can initially feel uncomfortable and can have problems starting.
 For these students, getting used to the idea of being at the helm themselves can be a lengthy process.
 You give these student time to get used to making decisions.
-First you wait and see if a student can solve the problem.
-After some time, if the student does not get started, you address this student and offer support.
+Only with a successful self-initiative does a student increase intrinsic motivation.

 That this completely free will is a figment of the mind, a dream image, can be seen very clearly, for example, in the difficulties, the often extremely long process of continued striving that it takes to unlearn a habit, even if you have made such a serious decision to do so.”
 Visser (2019), Andries

 While working independently, students develop expertise in different areas.
-During whole class teaching, one student or a group of students can share their expertise with the whole group with a (interactive) presentation.
+A student or a group of students can share their expertise with the whole group with an interactive presentation.

 During independent work exchange of expertise also occurs when fast students teach lagging students.

-Not every student goes straight to work.
-This does not necessarily mean that a student has no affinity with the learning objective.
-If you notice that a student is not working, you first give the student the opportunity to find a solution.
+Not every student gets started right away.
+This does not necessarily mean that a student does not have an affinity for the learning goal.
+Perhaps there is some obstacle preventing the student from working.
+If you notice that a student is not working, first give the student a chance to find a solution on his or her own.
 If that fails, you offer support until the student knows enough to proceed independently.
-This is often an initial helping hand to get a student over a threshold (example 1).
+Often an initial helping hand helps a student get over a threshold (Example 1).

 Much of what brains do can be characterized as balancing between order and chaos.
 The brain cells try to maintain an optimal level of order.
 Too much disorder is downright dangerous.
 Too much order makes one vulnerable in the long run by reducing adaptability and creativity.”
 (Mark Mieras)

-1. in ‘Teacher-Centred Education’ you initially guide students and prevent them from getting lost.
+- In ‘teacher-centred education’ you guide students and prevent them from getting lost.

-2. in ‘Student-Centred Education’ you allow students to make their own choices, to take charge, and thereby they create order out of chaos.
+- In “student-centred education,” students make their own choices, learn to take charge and thus create order out of chaos.

 Making mistakes is a prerequisite for the brain to make meaning and learn.”
 (Mark Mieras)